-You are entitled to One-Parent Family Payment (OFP) if you:

-- Have at least one child below the relevant age limit.
-From 2nd July 2015 the age limit is 7 years of age, however there are exceptions.

-- Have the main care of your child

-- Are not cohabiting

-- Satisfy the means test See page 24

-- Satisfy the Habitual Residence Condition See page 31.
+- You are entitled to One Parent Family payment (OFP) if you have one child below the age of seven, however there are some exceptions to this.
+The conditions are: - Have the main care of your child - Are not cohabiting - Satisfy the means test See page 25 - Satisfy the Habitual Residence Condition See page 32 - The basic rate is €232, and each qualified child rate is €46 for under 12's and €54 for over 12's.